rave-net/filr_usermigrate/README.md

 1: Setup a second zone in your Filr/Vibe/Teamworks

-2: Note the zoneid of both primary and your new test zone, and put this into
+2: Note the zoneid of both primary and your new test zone, and put this into the source.zoneid replacing the ####

 3: login to your test zone and configure the target diretory service, making sure your ldap filters are configured appropriately to emulate your original zone user/group results, and test to make sure this works